Description:

 Minors in the Language and Culture Program

 Students majoring in any discipline may pursue a minor offered by the language and culture program: Chinese, French, Italian, Spanish, and linguistics.
-Students interested in pursuing any of these minors should submit a completed Application for a Program of Minor Study to the School of Humanities main office.
+Students interested in pursuing any of these minors should submit a completed Declaration of Minor form to the School of Humanities main office.

 Related Interdisciplinary Minors: